JJScar/NotAgain-Cairo/README.md

 ## Starknet-Specific
 ### Highs
+- [Chakara on C4](Reports/StarknetSpecific/Highs/ChakarC4.md) - Wrong processing of the `SUCCESS` of a cross-chain transaction

 ### Mediums
 - [Kakarot on C4](Reports/StarknetSpecific/Mediums/KakarotC4.md) - Precompile crashed due to mismatch in dictionary, under certain conditions.